sopra-fs24-group-01/sopra-fs24-plantparent-server/contributions.md

 # Weekly contributions
 Before every TA meeting add the resolved development tasks to this document.

-During the meeting every member gives a 3 minute update and answer the following:
+During the meeting every member gives a 3 minute update and answers the following:
 * What did I do last week?
 * What will I do this week?
 * What are the obstacles to progress?